massgov/openmass/docs/ai-editorial-vector-prototype.md

 Re-indexing a page replaces its pgvector representation rather than creating duplicate page rows.
 The pgvector document table is unique by Drupal entity type, entity ID, and language.
 Chunk rows are unique by pgvector document ID and chunk delta.
 When a newly rendered page has fewer chunks than a previous render, stale pgvector chunks for that page are deleted during embedding.

 For a smaller local POC, you can still index only the Department of Unemployment Assistance slice used by the editorial admin search.
-The default organization ID is `5376`, and the default limit is `99`.
+The selected organization includes its full `field_parent` suborganization tree.
+The default organization ID is `5376`, and the default limit is `99` across the complete organization tree.

 ### Content type scope